Blawby/preact-cloudflare-intake-chatbot/plan.md

 ## Overview
 Implement a comprehensive settings page following modern mobile app patterns (ChatGPT-style) with responsive behavior for both desktop and mobile platforms.

+**Current Status**: Core settings components have been created and test credentials are configured for frontend testing.
+The project uses Better Auth with Drizzle schema and extends the user model using Better Auth's `additionalFields` option rather than building custom schema.

 **Scope Note**: Team Management features are included in the current implementation scope, not deferred to future enhancements.

 ## Design Approach